courtneygrace40/nhl-pipeline/README.md

 ## I. Analyze how to predict the winner of a game via a machine learning pipeline -> this determines which factors influence a win for a simulation
 ### 1. Get data via NHL API
--Game data, including goals, etc (quantitative)
+- Game data, including goals, etc (quantitative)
--Home vs away, attendance can be considered as well (categorical)
+- Home vs away, attendance can be considered as well (categorical)

 2. Clean/store data